Ghosts of Christmas Trees Past

 How to Spend 2-1/2 Hours in New York City

 Ever want to do something just to do it?
 It’s not practical or useful, but you just need that fix?
 Recently, on a whim my 21-year old son Paul and I decided to have lunch in New York City.
 Nothing else.
 Just lunch.
-I studied Zagat’s guide, picking out Vitae Restaurant on 46th Street, not far from […]
+I studied Zagat’s guide, picking out Vitae Restaurant on 46th Street, […]

 Read more